os-climate/sostrades-dev-tools/docs/source/user_manual.md

 ## Chapter 2: GUI Homepage and menus

-This chapter provides an overview of the GUI homepage, navigation menus, including study and reference management, as well as group management, the Ontology and the manager dashboard.
+This chapter provides an overview of the GUI homepage, navigation menus, including study and reference management, as well as group management, the ontology and the manager dashboard.

 ### Section 2.1: Homepage information